Savatage: One-off reunion, death of Paul O'Neill and second hiatus (2014–2019)

 The Wacken started with a performance of Savatage on the Black Stage, featuring Gutter Ballet as first song.
 After seven songs the band left the stage, and on the True Metal Stage TSO began to play with Pitrelli and its non-Sava members.
 Caffery, Middleton and Plate replaced them on several songs, and Stevens had a duet with Andrew Ross in the song "The Hourglass".
 This set was followed up by simultaneous play by both bands, featuring also Savatage and TSO songs, ending up with O'Neill's appearance on guitar in "Christmas Eve (Sarajevo 12/24)" and "Requiem (The Fifth)".

-In October 2015, Zak Stevens confirmed the intentions of starting a new phase for Savatage, adding that (from November 1 on) there would be meetings to take decisions on the details, possibly a tour or a new album, since Jon Oliva is inspiredly writing new music.
+In October 2015, Zak Stevens confirmed the intentions of starting a new phase for Savatage, adding that (from November 1 on) there would be meetings to take decisions on the details, possibly a tour or a new album, as Jon Oliva was inspiredly writing new music.

 When asked in April 2016 about Savatage's future, drummer Jeff Plate (who had recently released an album with Metal Church) stated, "This really is a question for Jon and Paul.
 We had a tremendous time last year when we performed at the Wacken Open Air Festival.
 It truly was great, and magical, to perform with that band again.
 I would love to put the Dead Winter Dead band back on the road again, but this is not my decision to be made."

 In April 2017, it was announced that Savatage producer, lyricist and co-composer Paul O'Neill had died at the age of 61.

 When asked in August 2017 about a possible reunion with a classic Savatage lineup (with Chris Caffery filling in for the late Criss Oliva on guitar), original drummer Steve "Doc" Wacholz mentioned a Savatage tour taking place in 2018.
 However, he stated, "I really can't imagine them having TWO drummers on stage, so Jeff will be doing the drumming duties on his own (which he does a great job), although I would love to finish what I started with the Olivas so long ago.
 That would be a great accomplishment, but I do not see it happening."